cosmobobak/viridithas/README.md

 Viridithas is a very strong chess playing program, developed in his current form since 2022-04-10.

-Viridithas is enormously fond of the [Stormphrax](https://github.com/Ciekce/Stormphrax) chess engine.
+Viridithas communicates over the Universal Chess Interface, which means you can talk to him in the terminal, or install him into a UCI-compatible graphical user interface, like [En Croissant](https://encroissant.org/download) or [Nibbler](https://github.com/rooklift/nibbler).

+Some writing on the internals and development of Viridithas can be found on [his author's website](https://cosmo.tardis.ac).

 The Viridithas project prides itself on using original training data for its neural networks.

-Viridithas is a command-line program that can be used from the terminal or that can communicate with a graphical user interface over the Universal Chess Interface.

-Some writing on the internals and development of Viridithas can be found on [his author's website](https://cosmo.tardis.ac).
+PS: Viridithas is enormously fond of the [Stormphrax](https://github.com/Ciekce/Stormphrax) chess engine.

 ## Building Viridithas